#RHOP: Ashley Darby Meanly Mental Health Shames Katie Rost ‘You’re Not Mentally Strong Enough!’ [Video]

 Katie also recently clapped back at Ashley for calling her a quote, “Mail order cooch.”

 Katie isn’t ashamed to show her mental health battle on television, she told a fan on Instagram that it’s “mentally healthy” to show pain—and really bad wigs.
+She’s taking all that “toupee” criticism in stride.

 @xoxo_signhere: